TeachersFirst's Geography Awareness and Exploration Resources

 During Poetry Month or a poetry unit, talk about the song lyrics as poetry, then have students write their own poems and read them along with their personal location video (with sound muted).
 Make poetry a personal performance piece!

 Have you ever wanted to show your students the setting of a novel you are reading as a class?
 Imagine using the setting for Chasing Vermeer by Blue Balliet and putting in the street, city, and zipcode for Hyde Park and the University of Chicago.
 Powerful!
 At the end of the book there is a chase scene, and the students will really be able to visualize this section of the book.
 You might want to show the setting at the beginning and ask the students to write about why the person is running.
 After reading the novel, students could select different music to fit their impression of the book.
 Just mute the music in the video and allow their selection to play.
 Have students explain why they felt their choice fit that part of the novel better.
-Have students do this and vote on the musical selection they think fits best by using a tool such as Thinkmeter reviewed here.
+Have students do this and vote on the musical selection they think fits best.
+Replace traditional voting methods and use an online voting tool like Dotstorming, reviewed here.

 This video could also be used as a prompt for a creative writing.
 Ask the students to listen carefully to the words in the music and connect the runner with the words, and explain why the figure is running?
 What might the figure be running from?
 Toward?
 Or, students could create a poem for the video, and even put the poem to music, or use the music from a favorite song for their poem.
 This site invites creativity and multimedia responses.